Estimating the Local Learning Coefficient

 - No universal guarantees in singular models.
 The standard SGLD convergence conditions (vanishing step sizes, Lyapunov tails) often fail for deep linear and modern nets.
 There are even clean examples where unadjusted Langevin diverges on light‑tailed targets.

 - Discretization bias.
-With constant step sizes (what we actually use), you need strong diagnostics to keep bias small.
-In practice I rely on a MALA‑style acceptance‑probability diagnostic (not a real accept step) to tune the step size and on long burn‑in until the minibatch‑loss trace flattens.
+With constant step sizes (what we actually use), we need strong diagnostics to keep bias small.
+In practice we rely on a MALA‑style acceptance‑probability diagnostic (not a real accept step) to tune the step size and on long burn‑in until the minibatch‑loss trace flattens.

 - Hyperparameters matter.
 The localizer strength \(\gamma\) is a knob: too big and you drown the likelihood geometry; too small and the chain can drift, even producing negative \(\widehat{\lambda}\).

 - Finite‑\(n\) wrinkles.
-We evaluate at \(w^*\) trained on the same data we use inside the estimator.
+We evaluate at \(w^*\), which was trained on the same data we use inside the estimator.
 It works well empirically, but it’s not a theorem‑grade guarantee.

 4 Tempting alternatives I tried that don’t seem to work